 Don’t wait until the heel pain becomes debilitating.
-If the right warning signs are caught early, your plantar fasciitis treatment can help you avoid any long-term conditions in your feet that present as other injuries elsewhere in body .
+If the right warning signs are caught early, your plantar fasciitis treatment can help you avoid long-term foot conditions that can present as injuries elsewhere in the body.

 Plantar fasciitis (plantar heel pain) is a musculoskeletal disorder affecting the fascial insertion into the heel bone.

-Plantar fasciitis is thought to have been attributed to biomechanics origin and is linked to increased body mass index and lower limb biomechanical anomalies.
-The heel pain is a common ailment and anti-inflammatory drugs will not help the condition to heal.
+Plantar fasciitis is thought to have a biomechanical origin and is associated with higher body mass index and lower-limb biomechanical anomalies.
+Heel pain is a common ailment, and anti-inflammatory drugs will not help the condition heal.

 Plantar fasciitis is a condition that is currently not well understood.
 However, it is more common in runners and those who are overweight.
 Did you know that ‘itis’ in clinical terms means ‘inflammation’ of the plantar fascia?
-It may be incorrect to use the term if the condition is due to the breakdown of tissues (plantar fasciosis) and not inflammation.
+It may be incorrect to use the term if the condition is due to tissue breakdown (plantar fasciosis) rather than inflammation.
 Plantar fasciopathy would be the correct overarching term for the condition, but it is little used.

 You don’t have to live with heel pain.
 The most important aspect of treatment is to seek a professional assessment from a podiatrist as soon as possible, before the condition worsens.